LaunchPadLab/lp-components/docs.md

 A dynamic error label associated with an input component.

-This component is used within [LabeledField](#labeledfield), and therefore is incorporated into most `lp-components` input components by default.
+This component is used within [LabeledField][25], and therefore is incorporated into most `lp-components` input components by default.

 The error label uses the following rules to determine how it will be displayed: